Replacing a lost, stolen or damaged Irish passport

 Where to apply

 If you have lost or if your Irish passport is stolen here in Ireland, notify the Passport Office immediately.
+You can report your passport as lost or stolen when you apply online for your new passport.

 If you have lost your Irish passport abroad, notify the local police and then your nearest Irish embassy or consulate.